ptomato/talks/guadec2022/README.md

 ```

 <!--
-    Former Outreachy intern Nasah returns with an implementation of a long-standing issue: the output in the interactive interpreter used to be not great for objects, it would print the dreaded "object Object" and then you have to resort to workarounds such as Object.keys or JSON.stringify.
+    Former Outreachy intern Nasah returns with an implementation of a long-standing issue: the output in the interactive interpreter used to be not great for objects, it would print the dreaded "object Object" and then you have to resort to workarounds such as Object.entries or JSON.stringify.
 This is no longer the case!
 Now you get a usefully pretty-printed object.

     You also get this in log() and logError() which are often used for debugging.
 Not in print() because that's often used for user-visible output.
 -->